Standup paddleboarding, or SUP-ing, is generally considered to be a new addition to the leisure activity and sporting scene.

 If the scores of people signing up for Intro to SUP classes with Outside Hilton Head are any reflection, its popularity is continuing to grow among adventurers of any generation.

 Interestingly enough, the phenomenon of SUP-ing is by no means a brand-new fad.
 The origins of standing on a floating board or vessel and propelling oneself with a paddle can be traced back over 3,000 years.
 Various iterations of this watersport have been documented in a multitude of countries, including China, Peru and Israel.

-Connect with Nature.
-Taking a nature tour on a SUP elevates your perspective, allowing you to see wildlife and scenery that may be invisible from a different vessel or from the shore.
+Taking a nature tour on a SUP elevates your perspective.
+It allows you to see wildlife and scenery that may be invisible from a different vessel or from the shore.
 Standing on the board can also provide a better angle for spotting manatees, bottlenose dolphin and other marine life.

 So grab a paddleboard and take a walk on the SUP side.
-Check out Outside’s Intro to SUP classes at outsidehiltonhead.com, expand your horizons with a guided SUP nature walk or rent some boards and #getoutside in a whole new way.
+Expand your horizons with a guided SUP nature walk or rent some boards and #getoutside in a whole new way.

 For more than 30 years, Outside Hilton Head has provided personalized adventures for all ages, from kayak, fishing, nature and dolphin tours to kids’ camps, history excursions, family outings and standup paddleboarding.
 Don’t miss the guided full moon kayak tour, which explores the salt marsh.
 843-686-6996 or www.outsidehiltonhead.com.